ghalipm-vanier-college/programming-algorithms-and-patterns-summer-2025-notes-programming-algorithms-and-patterns-summer-202/Notes/Week1-Basic-Data-Structures-Arrays.md

 ### In summary:

-* LinkedList: Great for operations where you're always dealing with the first or last element because it's just a quick pointer change.
-Think of adding/removing items from the top/bottom of a stack or queue.
+* While one can use index-based operations with a LinkedList in Java, they are generally less efficient than with an ArrayList for random access scenarios.

+*  LinkedList excels in scenarios involving frequent insertions and deletions, especially at the beginning or end of the list.

 * ArrayList: Great when you frequently need to access/read elements by their position (index) because it provides direct access.

 ### Free online Java IDE:
 * https://www.onlinegdb.com/